badpower45/khaled-elshamytest1/replit.md

   - Enabled automatic Vimeo thumbnail fetching in SiteDataContext
   - Project is fully operational with all features working

-- ✅ **Portfolio Video System**: 5 Vimeo videos in carousel display
+- ✅ **Portfolio Video System**: 5 Vimeo videos in grid display
   - Auto-fetches thumbnails from Vimeo oEmbed API on page load
-  - Responsive Instagram Reels-style carousel with center focus
+  - Responsive grid layout with videos displayed side by side
   - Click to play in fullscreen lightbox modal
   - All videos editable via admin panel at `/admin`